ayushchatur/FLIP/documentation/support_docs.md

 All client-side services deployed into the Secure Enclave are running as Dockerised components in Kubernetes.
 These are deployed and configured using Terraform scripts for infrastructure and Ansible playbooks for installation and configuration.

 ## OMOP
-The OMOP Common Data Model ([https://www.ohdsi.org/data-standardization/](https://www.ohdsi.org/data-standardization/)) describes a common format and representation of data that allows data from different systems that may have hugely different structures of data to be analysed more easily.
+The [OMOP](https://www.ohdsi.org/data-standardization/) Common Data Model describes a common format and representation of data that allows data from different systems that may have hugely different structures of data to be analysed more easily.

 A Common Data Model is needed as Trust datasources will have different formats, structures and representations of data depending on their primary need.
 To allow for research, assessing and analysing data, a common data model is needed.

 The OMOP CDM is implemented as a PostgreSQL database in the Data Centre at each Trust.

 ## XNAT
-XNAT is an open-source platform for neuroimaging research and processing.
+[XNAT](https://wiki.xnat.org/documentation) is an open-source platform for neuroimaging research and processing.
 The primary functionality of XNAT is to provide a place to store and control access to neuroimaging data such as DICOM series images.
 This includes user control, search and retrieval and archiving capabilities.

 XNAT enables quality control procedures and provides secure access to storage of data.

 XNAT includes a pipeline engine to allow complex workflows with multiple levels of automation.
 This can include things such as converting DICOM to NIfTI file formats.

 ## NVFlare
-The Federated Learning functionality is provided by Nvidia’s NVFlare solution ([https://github.com/NVIDIA/NVFlare](https://github.com/NVIDIA/NVFlare)).
+The Federated Learning functionality is provided by Nvidia’s [NVFlare](https://github.com/NVIDIA/NVFlare) solution.
 NVFlare is deployed in a collection of ‘nets’, with a net consisting of a central controller with a worker at each of the Trusts.
 Each net will have access to a GPU at each of the Trusts to accelerate the model training.

 ![link](../assets/support/nvflare_options-nvflare_phase2.drawio.png)